Arielle Dombasle: Career

 Dombasle embarked on a career as an actress and singer after attending the Conservatoire International de Musique de Paris and further studies in Mexico.
 Dombasle has appeared in several Hollywood productions, but most of her acting work has been in French, unlike her albums which are mostly in Spanish and English.
 She directed four films, Les Pyramides Bleues, Chassé-croisé, Opium and Alien Crystal Palace.
 She once described her own looks as "a Crazy Horse dancing girl".

 In 2006, she released both albums Amor Amor and C'est si Bon in the USA.
 In September 2006, she also performed three nights in a row at the Supper Club in New York City in front of Michael Douglas, John Malkovich, Lauren Bacall, Salman Rushdie, Andrée Putman and Charlie Rose.
 The latter invited Arielle Dombasle to promote her albums on The Charlie Rose Show.

 Arielle Dombasle then released several albums in France; Glamour à Mort!, Diva Latina, Arielle Dombasle by ERA and La Rivière Atlantique with French rocker Nicolas Ker.

 Dombasle joined Les Grosses Têtes, a French radio programme, in January 2016.

 That same year, Arielle Dombasle released her fragrance, Le Secret d'Arielle, within Mauboussin.
 The promotional campaign was created by the French artist Leonardo Marcos.

 Dombasle is the first contestant who was confirmed for the eighth season of Danse avec les Stars (the French version of Dancing with the Stars).

 In 2018, along with Mareva Galanter, Inna Modja and Helena Noguerra, Arielle Dombasle recreated the French band Les Parisiennes.

+In 2019, Arielle Dombasle directed and released a movie entitled Alien Crystal Palace with actors such as Nicolas Ker, Michel Fau, Asia Argento, Christian Louboutin, Thaddaeus Ropac.

-Two years later, in 2020, Arielle Dombasle announced she would be releasing a second joint album with Nicolas Ker, named Empire.
+A year later, in 2020, Arielle Dombasle announced she would be releasing a second joint album with Nicolas Ker, named Empire.
 The album was supposed to be released on April 24, 2020, but was postponed to June 16, 2020, due to the COVID-19 pandemic.

-Danse avec les stars

-In 2017, she participated in the eighth season of Danse avec les stars – the French version of Dancing with the Stars.
-She was partnered with professional dancer Maxime Dereymez.
-On November 2, 2017, they were eliminated finishing 8th out of 10 contestants.

-In week 3, each couple have a challenge and the most successful one have 10 points bonus, Arielle & Maxime got the 10 bonus points.

-In week 4, each couple was coached by one of the judge, the judge who coached didn't note the couple.
+In 2023, Dombasle directed and released the movie Les Secrets de la princesse de Cadignan based on Honoré de Balzac's Comédie Humaine.

+In 2024, Arielle Dombasle released an album entitled Iconics along with a single entitled "Olympics" that she wrote, recorded and produced for the 2024 Paris Olympic Games.
+Later that year, in December, she released her first Christmas single, a cover of the song "Jingle Bells" she performed in French, English and Spanish.